matiasandina/NATSCI191/Fall2017/Conjunction.md

 1. Do the math for the likelihood of getting the special Queen and 2 other cards.
 Assume No reposition of cards to the deck.
 1. Do the math for the likelihood of getting the 3 special Queens.
 Assume No reposition of cards to the deck.
 ```
+Assume You might find some help about probability calculation in the first answer in this link.
+The example is with 4 Kings instead of 3 Queens, so it needs some adjustment.
+[See it here](https://math.stackexchange.com/questions/438336/if-three-cards-are-selected-at-random-without-replacement-what-is-the-probabili).
+You can also find help for the "at least one queen" problem [here](https://www.quora.com/Three-cards-are-pulled-from-a-deck-of-52-cards-What-is-the-probability-of-getting-at-least-one-club).

 ## Coding into meaningful Variables